-Read more about the financial and operational results in Q1 2020.
+Read more about the results in the 1st Sem 2020.

 In 2019, the Vega Ploiești refinery - the longest-standing unit in Romania and the only domestic producer of bitumen and hexane - recorded operational records for bitumen production (120 kt) and hexane production (92 kt).